emuehlstein/dmrconfig_dm32/dm32_reference/channel_layout.md

 ## Addressing and slot window

-- Primary channel records live in a 4 KiB page starting at address **0x00A00A**.
-The CPS always fetches this block first (`52 00 A0 0A 00 10`).
+- Primary channel records live in a 4 KiB page starting at address determined by the v-frames earlier in the CPS process.
-- The OEM codeplug stores the same labels at offset `0x00021010`; subtracting `0x16FF6` aligns the codeplug offsets with the runtime addresses described here.
-- Additional channel banks appear to be reserved at 0x005001 and 0x007001.
-In the factory image they contain all zeros; treat them as future expansion banks.
-- Each page begins with a 16-byte header:
+- Each channel page begins with a 16-byte header:
   - `0x0000–0x0003` — little-endian channel count (factory image: `0x0019` → 25 channels).
   - `0x0004–0x000F` — currently all zeros.
 - Starting at offset `0x0010`, the page is a linear array of fixed-size channel slots.